ilovedragon/hello-world-lb/readme.md

 app1.py, app2.py replace this default app.py files, to customize the text.

 **Nginx Configuration**
-The nginx.conf file configures the Nginx load balancer to route traffic between the app1 and app2 services based on a simple round-robin algorithm.
-The configuration also includes two if statements in the location / block that check for the presence of the /app1 or /app2 URI path in the request.
-If the URI path matches, the rewrite directive is used to remove the /app1 or /app2 path prefix from the request URI, and the proxy_pass directive is used to proxy the request to the backend upstream, appending the /hello.txt file path to retrieve the custom message from the respective app container:
+The nginx.conf file is a configuration file for Nginx, a popular web server and reverse proxy.
+The first line sets the number of worker processes to 1, and the events block specifies that each worker process can handle up to 1024 connections.

+The http block contains the main configuration for the HTTP server.
+In this configuration, an upstream block is defined, which specifies a list of backends that Nginx can use to distribute traffic.
+In this case, the upstream block specifies two servers: app1:8000 and app2:8000.
+The configuration uses a simple round-robin algorithm to distribute traffic evenly between the services.

+The server block defines a virtual server that listens on port 80.
+The location / block is used to handle requests to the root URL.
+The proxy_pass directive tells Nginx to forward requests to the backend upstream, which will distribute the traffic to the two specified servers.

+The proxy_set_header directives are used to set HTTP headers in the forwarded request.:

 ```